Khernandez115/Khernandez115.github.io/_tabs/about.md

 #### Hello, I'm Kenneth.
 Welcome to my page!

-“You were born with the ability to change someone’s life—don’t ever waste it.” – Dale Partridge
+I am a current student in Georgia Institute of Technology's online program pursuing my Master's in Cybersecurity.

-I'm a recent graduate of Loyola University of Chicago with my Bachelor's in Cybersecurity.
-My passion for Cybersecurity stems from its ability to help others and keep me glued to my computer.
+I attended Loyola University of Chicago where I earned my Bachelor's in Cybersecurity and found my passion for the field.

+This passion for Cybersecurity stems from its ability to combine my interest in technology and helping others.

 This page is a place that allows me to share my findings as I continue to expand on that passion.
 <img src = "/assets/images/Browse.PNG" alt="About page banner">
+---